Sinono3/Sinono3.github.io/content/about/index.md

 +++
 title = "About"
+render = true
-path = "about"
+template = "about.html"
 +++

+{{ img(path="@/about/img1.jpg", class="bordered") }}

 Hi.
 I'm Aldo.
 I'm currently (Jan.
-2024) a third-semester student of Information Engineering (kind of like Software Engineering) in Taiwan-Paraguay Polytechnic University (臺灣-巴拉圭科技大學).
+2024) a third-semester student of Information Engineering (kind of like Software Engineering) in [Taiwan-Paraguay Polytechnic University (臺灣-巴拉圭科技大學)](https://zh.wikipedia.org/zh-hant/%E8%87%BA%E7%81%A3-%E5%B7%B4%E6%8B%89%E5%9C%AD%E7%A7%91%E6%8A%80%E5%A4%A7%E5%AD%B8).
 Since starting university, I've had less time for my own projects and FOSS (turns out I like studying).

-The only project I "maintain" right now is [`souvlaki`](https://github.com/Sinono3/souvlaki).
+The only project I maintain right now is [`souvlaki`](https://github.com/Sinono3/souvlaki).
 It's a media key handling library I made back in 2021.
 I usually just respond to issues and merge pull requests, but I don't do much other than that.
 It was used in [`psst`](https://github.com/jpochyla/psst), which is a big project and made `souvlaki` receive lots of attention.

-If you'd like to contact me you can go [here](@/pages/contact.md), I'll make sure to respond.
+If you'd like to contact me you can go [here](@/contact.md), I'll make sure to respond.

 ## Skills